KohaILS/koha-manual-zh-cn/source/administration.rst

           This setting cannot be changed after an attribute is defined

--  Check 'Allow password' to make it possible to associate a password with this attribute.

 -  Check 'Display in OPAC' to display this attribute on a patron's details page in the OPAC.

+-  Check 'Editable in OPAC' to enable patrons to edit this information in the OPAC.

 -  Check 'Searchable' to make this attribute searchable in the staff patron search.

--  Check 'Display in check-out' to make this attribute visible in the patron's short detail display on the left of the checkout screen and other patron pages
+-  Check 'Display in patron's brief information' to make this attribute visible in the patron's short detail display on the left of the checkout screen and other patron pages